CrowdHailer/eyg-lang/NOTES.md

 - [x] remove tabindex = -1, use position in editor
 - [ ] Syntax sugar for rows where name = variable like js shorthand (nice not functional)
 - [ ] dot syntax sugar (nice not functional)
-- [ ] dump other kinds of providers
 - [x] Fix tests
 - [x] example should use lets in binary module, call variable binary module.
 - [ ] Record rest of fields variable